pytest-dev/pytest-randomly/README.rst

     [pytest]
     addopts = --with-randomly

-If the tests then fail due to ordering or randomly created data, you can then restart them with that seed:
+If the tests fail due to ordering or randomly created data, you can restart them with that seed using the flag as suggested:

 .. code-block:: bash